Disclosure: All my lodging and some of my meals and activities were hosted by Visit Flagstaff.

 We have food trails and brewery trails to do.
 And if there isn’t a coffee trail there should be.
 We had amazing coffee at Tourist Home All Day Cafe.
 Not once.
 Not twice.
 But three times.
 One time we added breakfast on the side…..

 Flagstaff has damn good coffee, not only in town, but their skill reaches out into the surrounding area as well.
-We had another incredible cup of coffee at La Posada Hotel in Winslow towards the end of our weekend that was also exceptional.
+We had another incredible cup of coffee at La Posada Hotel in Winslow towards the end of our weekend which was also exceptional.
 Their coffee was roasted by the Late for the Train Coffee Company in Flagstaff.

 Now you could spend all your time exploring the food, beer, and coffee scenes, but eventually, you will have to come up for air and maybe stretch a few more muscles besides your stomach.